MarcoPolo/trackItWithCode/README.md

 ## Some example use cases

-1. Be notified when a new Apple press release comes out.
-2. Scrape ebay for when that thing you've been looking for comes up.
+1. Scrape ebay for when that thing you've been looking for comes up.
-3. Keep a simple historical record of the top Reddit posts over time.
+2. Keep a simple historical record of the top Reddit posts over time.

 # How it works